Topological indices of general relativity and Yang-Mills theory in four-dimensional space-time: Mathematical preliminaries

 In space-time manifold $\MM$, the Levi-Civita connection is defined using the metric tensor as

 where $g_{\mu\nu}:=[\bm{g}]_{\mu\nu}$.
 An inertial system, in which the coefficients of the Levi-Civita connection vanishes such that $\Gamma^\lambda_{~\mu\nu}=0$, exists at any point in $\MM$.
-An inertial system at point $p\in\MM$ is denoted $\M_p$, namely a local Lorentzian manifold at $p$. \begin{definition}[Lorentz bundle] A Lorentz bundle is a tuple:
+An inertial system at point $p\in\MM$ is denoted $\M_p$, namely a local inertial manifold at $p$. \begin{definition}[Inertial bundle] An inertial bundle is a tuple such that:

-A total space $\M$ is a local Lorentzian manifold that is trivial bundle $\M:=\bigcup_{p\in\MM}\M_p$.
-A projection map is defined as

 \end{definition}